xrstf/babelcache/README.md

 ## Overview

-BabelCache is divided into three parts:
+BabelCache is divided into four parts:

 ### Adapters